+- calendar year.

+- accounting system.

-- Development of the Bank's Tax Policy for the calendar year. - Identification and management of tax risks. - Conducting tax analysis in order to determine the tax burden in the Bank's products and operations, and making management decisions. - Development and automation of the tax accounting system. - Tax accounting, calculation and reporting to tax authorities in respect of taxes paid, support of payments and reconciliation with the budget. - Analysis of the effective tax income rate. - Support for in-office and field tax audits.
+• Development of the Bank's Tax Policy for the

+• Identification and management of tax risks.

+• Conducting tax analysis in order to determine the tax burden in the Bank's products and operations, and making management decisions.

+• Development and automation of the tax

+Tax accounting, calculation and reporting to tax authorities in respect of taxes paid, support of payments and reconciliation with the budget.

+• Analysis of the effective tax income rate.

+• Support for in-office and field tax audits.

+Chief Accountant

+Accounting and Tax Department

+Tax Accounting and Reporting Office

+Tax Accounting Methodology Division

+Tax Division

 The Bank's tax policy is developed in accordance with the requirements of the Tax Code of the Russian Federation, the federal laws adopted in accordance therewith, the laws of the constituent entities of the Russian Federation, the regulatory legal acts of representative bodies of municipalities on taxes and fees, and the regulatory legal acts adopted by executive authorities of various levels within the limits of the powers granted to them on issues related to taxation and fees.
-In addition, the Tax Policy takes into account the provisions of the Civil Code of the Russian Federation, Federal Law No. 395-1 "On Banks and Banking Activities" dated December O2, 1990, and other laws and by-laws.
+In addition, the Tax Policy takes into account the provisions of the Civil Code of the Russian Federation, Federal Law No. 395-1 "On Banks and Banking Activities" dated December 02, 1990, and other laws and by-laws.